 The following selected financial data has been derived from the Company's audited consolidated financial statements.
-The statement of income data for the years ended December 31, 2012, 2011 and 2010, and the balance sheet data at December 31, 2012 and 2011 have been derived from the Company's audited financial statements included elsewhere herein.
-The statement of income data for the years ended December 31, 2009 and 2008, and the balance sheet data at December 31, 2010, 2009 and 2008 have been derived from the Company's audited financial statements not included herein.
+The consolidated statement of income data for the years ended December 31, 2013, 2012 and 2011, and the consolidated balance sheet data at December 31, 2013 and 2012 have been derived from the Company's audited consolidated financial statements included elsewhere herein.
+The consolidated statement of income data for the years ended December 31, 2010 and 2009, and the consolidated balance sheet data at December 31, 2011, 2010 and 2009 have been derived from the Company's audited consolidated financial statements not included herein.
 The selected financial data set forth below should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes included elsewhere herein.

-Selected Consolidated Financial and Operating Data (in millions, except per share and operating data)
+Selected Consolidated Financial and Operating Data

+(in millions, except per share and operating data)